 Discuss as a class what students can do to help relieve feelings of anxiety.
 Have each student create a list of some things they’ll do when they feel anxiety.
 Encourage students to be creative and share some of their ideas.

 Another coping strategy students learn through SEL is how to build self-confidence by thinking and saying good things about themselves (i.e., positive self-talk).

 Give each student a piece of paper and ask them to write down the good things they are going to start telling themselves.
 Have them share their ideas in small groups.

-When it comes to integrating SEL into your classroom instruction, CASEL experts recommend using a research-based social-emotional learning curriculum.
-Their research shows that students who receive high-quality, evidence-based SEL instruction achieve higher test scores, exhibit less disruptive behavior, have more motivation, and feel less emotional distress.
-In a follow-up analysis, they found that the benefits of SEL can last up to 18 years, regardless of student race, socioeconomic background, or school location.
+When it comes to integrating life skills into your classroom instruction, CASEL experts recommend using a research-based program.
+Their research shows that students who receive high-quality, evidence-based instruction achieve higher test scores, exhibit less disruptive behavior, have more motivation, and feel less emotional distress.
+In a follow-up analysis, they found that the benefits of learning life skills can last up to 18 years, regardless of student race, socioeconomic background, or school location.

-Experts at CASEL also recommend having a SEL-focused classroom where students learn concepts such as self-awareness, empathy, and resilience throughout the school year.
-With a social-emotional learning curriculum, students can practice these soft skills every week.
+Experts at CASEL also recommend having students learn self-awareness, empathy, and resilience throughout the school year.
+With a life skills curriculum, students can practice these skills every week.

-Studies Weekly Well-Being is a research-based 32-week social-emotional learning curriculum for preschool through sixth-grade students.
+Studies Weekly Well-Being is a research-based 32-week life skills curriculum for preschool through sixth-grade students.
 Aligned with the CASEL framework, it gives teachers the tools they need to help children develop essential social and emotional skills so they can thrive in school and in life.

 - What is Well-Being?